VeryStrongFingers/laravel-shell-escape-poc/README.md

 Proof of Concept to prove Laravel package vendors can exploit the command scheduler to run self-scheduled arbitrary shell commands.

+Meaning the **host** can execute an arbitrary command in a child process shell, invoked by the Laravel scheduler.

+This package uses `head -n 1 /etc/passwd > /tmp/really-cool.log` for the example.

 Affecting all Laravel versions above 5.4 (Lumen is untested) when the scheduler `artisan schedule:run` is used.

 ### Installation